cheqd/cheqd-node/architecture/adr-list/adr-008-estimating-transaction-fees.md

 **Option 1: Client-side calculation**

 1. A gas estimation request could be built into the client libraries \(such as [VDR Tools](https://gitlab.com/evernym/verity/vdr-tools)\) used in applications using cheqd network
-2. The client library would calculate an adjustment coefficient client-side.
+2. The client library would use a precalculated adjustment coefficient to increase the chances of the transaction being committed.

 **Option 2: Use estimated values**

 1. Estimated gas for most common transactions could be pre-calculated based on best-guess.
 2. This method can be used as a workaround in the absence of a formal gas estimation request in Cosmos.
-3. This scenario is more likely to fail over time as gas prices can be dynamic on a live network with lots of transactions.
+3. This approach can be used because gas needed to process simple transactions will remain constant over time.

 #### Fee price estimations